mateuszoleksy/hello_cat/README.md

 # hello_cat
 Hello-cat project
 The "Hello Cat" project is based on Arduino, specifically using the Atmega328P microcontroller.
+The project represents automatic feeding machine for cats/dogs.
 The circuit includes the following components:

 - HC-05 Bluetooth module
 - 220 ohm resistor